Hilti-Research/hilti-slam-challenge-2021/README.md

 We would like to thank to thank Danwei Wang, Christian Laugier, Philippe Martinet, Yufeng Yue for hosting our challenge at the IROS2021 workshop “Perception and Navigation for Autonomous Robotics in Unstructured and Dynamic Environments”.
 Futher, we thank Prof. Davide Scaramuzza and Giovanni Coffi for the great support in organizing the challenge, verifying the data and providing the [UZH FPV Challenge](https://fpv.ifi.uzh.ch/) as template for this challenge.

+## License

+All datasets and benchmarks on this page are copyright by us and published under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) License.
+This means that you must attribute the work in the manner specified by the authors, you may not use this work for commercial purposes and if you alter, transform, or build upon this work, you may distribute the resulting work only under the same license.